TECH & DIGITAL MEDIA

 Credit: 1.0

 - This course provides students with the instruction and tools to publish a yearbook, with an emphasis on theme development, layout, design, copy writing, and photography.
 The students will form the staff of the school yearbook and will assist the school’s communications director.
-"Beginning in the 2025-2026 school year, completion of the Introduction to Digital Media course will be a prerequisite for the Yearbook course and the TV Productions course.
+Successful completion of Introduction to Digital Media is required prior to taking this course.

 Publications II - Yearbook